zeroincombenze/tools/z0bug_odoo/z0bug_odoo/docs/rtd_description.rst

 Odoo version from 6.1 to 10.0 are tested with python 2.7 From Odoo 11.0, python3 is used.
 You can test against 3.5, 3.6, 3.7 and 3.8 python versions.
-Currently, python 3.8 is not yet supported.
+Warning: currently, some Odoo version cannot support python 3.8.
+Python 3.5 still works but support is ended.
 This is the declaration:

 ::